Byson94/FocusIT/README.md

 # FocusIT

-Focusit is a simple program to keep track of the time you spend on a task.
+Focusit is a simple program to keep track of the time you spend on a task and analyze your weekly performance on the tasks you did.

 > NOTE: This program can be used only on unix based systems.
 If you use windows, the code will not work on your system.